-Shade of Miti is a food and climate justice organization on Treaty 13 land (Mississauga, Ontario).
-This organization is for communities that are ready to revolutionize our food and climate systems.
-We envision sustainable food systems in Mississauga that are rooted in sovereignty and justice and not threatened by climate change.
+Shade of Miti is a farm and food and climate justice organization on Treaty 13 land.
+We’re here for communities that are ready to revolutionize our food and climate systems.
+We envision sustainable food systems that are rooted in sovereignty and justice and not threatened by climate change.

 the farm

-Rav operates a small-scale, ecological farm on rented land in Caledon, Ontario.
-She specializes in growing South Asian vegetables such as bitter melon and okra.
+Shade of Miti is a small-scale, ecological farm on rented land in Caledon, Ontario.
+We specialize in growing South Asian vegetables such as bitter melon and okra.

-Rav uses growing methods that were, and continue to be, championed by her ancestors who were farmers and land protectors in Punjab, BIPOC communities and peasant farmers around the world.
-Some of her practices include:
+We use growing methods that were, and continue to be, championed by our ancestors who were farmers and land protectors in Punjab, BIPOC communities and peasant farmers around the world.
+Some of our practices include:

 • centering justice and sustainability on and off the field